-The following sites are allocated for housing development and are shown on the Policies Map:
+The following sites, also shown on the Policies Map, are allocated for housing development in Hexham:

-- HNP8.1: The Workhouse (Old Hospital), Dean Street and Corbridge Road
+HNP8.1: The Workhouse (Old Hospital), Dean Street and Corbridge Road

-- HNP8.2: The Telephone Exchange, west of Eastgate
+HNP8.2: The Telephone Exchange, west of Eastgate

-- HNP8.3: Land at Edgewood
+HNP8.3: Land at Edgewood

-- HNP8.4: Land west of Station Road
+HNP8.4: Land west of Station Road

-- HNP8.5: Bog Acre Cottage and Haulage site

-- HNP8.6: Priestpopple County Buildings
+HNP8.5: Bog Acre Cottage and Haulage site HNP8.6: Priestpopple County Buildings

-- HNP8.7: Graves Yard

-- HNP8.8: Broadgates

-- HNP8.9: Police Houses
+HNP8.7: Graves Yard HNP8.8: Broadgates HNP8.9: Police Houses

-- HNP8.10: Bus Depot and Land at Chareway Lane
+HNP8.10: Bus Depot and Land at Chareway Lane

-Housing development will be supported on other windfall sites within the green belt inset of Hexham subject to policies elsewhere in the development plan, and other material considerations.
+Housing development will also be supported on windfall sites within Hexham, outside the Green Belt.

-- 6.1.10 The green belt is drawn tightly around the built-up area of Hexham.
-Neighbourhood Plans cannot deal with strategic matters such as green belt boundary changes.
-The emerging Northumberland Local Plan does not propose to remove land from the green belt in the Neighbourhood Area to deliver housing.
-It has therefore been necessary to find sufficient brownfield sites in the Neighbourhood Area to meet the identified housing requirement of 530 dwellings over the Plan period (2016 2036). - 6.1.11 There was a high level of support within the local community for bringing forward brownfield land for housing and mixed-use (mix of housing and employment/live-work units) development.
-This is because many of the brownfield sites in Hexham are situated in the most highly accessible (and therefore, sustainable) locations in the town, and because their development would regenerate and improve the appearance of parts of the town. - 6.1.12 The allocation of these sites achieves multiple objectives of contributing to the overall sustainability of the town, reducing the need to travel by car, regenerating and improving the appearance of rundown areas and supporting development in the most highly accessible locations. - 6.1.13 The sites are allocated for housing development.
+- 6.1.10 The Green Belt is drawn tightly around the built-up area of Hexham.
+The Neighbourhood Plan does not seek to alter Green Belt boundaries and the emerging Northumberland Local Plan does not propose to remove land from the Green Belt in the Neighbourhood Area to deliver housing.
+Given this, the Neighbourhood Plan seeks to provide for the delivery of the Neighbourhood Area's housing requirement within Hexham, outside the Green Belt.
+The Neighbourhood Area's identified housing requirement over the plan period, agreed with Northumberland County Council, is a minimum of 530 dwellings. - 6.1.11 Hexham's housing requirement is considered in detail in the evidence base supporting the Neighbourhood Plan and the background Housing Report contained within the evidence base identifies provision for at least 587 dwellings over the plan period, taking into account, for example, dwellings already built and anticipated windfall figures. - 6.1.12 There was a high level of support within the local community for bringing forward brownfield land for housing and mixed-use (mix of housing and employment/live-work units) development.
+This is because many of the brownfield sites in Hexham are situated in the most highly accessible (and therefore, sustainable) locations in the town, and because their development would regenerate and improve the appearance of parts of the town. - 6.1.13 The allocation of these sites achieves multiple objectives of contributing to the overall sustainability of the town, reducing the need to travel by car, regenerating and improving the appearance of rundown areas and supporting development in the most highly accessible locations.

+6.1.14 The sites are allocated for housing development.
 Site Assessments for suitability for housing were carried out on a number of sites in Hexham.
 Included in these assessments were the two school sites of Hexham Middle School and Queen Elizabeth's High School.
-If these schools re-locate elsewhere in Hexham or physically merge, which are possibilities at the time of Plan production, the number of new homes on suitable sites could increase significantly.
-The two sites combined, as one example, could accommodate an estimated total of 300 dwellings.
+If these schools merge, the number of new homes on suitable sites in Hexham could increase significantly, well over and above the minimum housing requirement.
 These sites are not designated for housing at this stage, but could come forward during the Plan period.